openframeworks/ofBook/09_game_design/book_chapter.md

 [Different Games](http://www.differentgames.org/)

 ###About us
-This chapter was written by founding members of the [Code Liberation Foundation](http://www.codeliberation.org), an organization that teaches women to program games for free.
+This chapter was written by two members of the [Code Liberation Foundation](http://www.codeliberation.org), [Phoenix Perry](http://www.phoenixperry.com) and [Jane Friedhoff](janefriedhoff.com).
+This organization teaches women to program games for free.
 Featuring game art by Loren Bednar.
 We build community, create a safe spaces for women who want to learn to program in a non-male dominated setting and generally rock.

 ![](clfTwitter.png)